|(a) General Provisions.

 within 20 days of filing the renewal, submit course completion certificates

 for each course that was not already submitted by the provider and

-reflected in the applicant's electronic license record.
+reflected in the license holder's electronic license record.

-(A) The board may request additional verification of
+(A) The Board may request additional verification of

 ACE submitted in connection with a renewal.
 If requested, such documentation